leonardoARoman/mobileApp_Engineer/README.md

 # mobileApp_Engineer
-Android application design class.
+Mobile apps for Engineers, Rutgers University, Fall 2018

-Rutgers Android software design class.
+Android application software design class.
 This repo includes all projects given in class except for the final project.
-Mobile apps for Engineers Fall 2018